DHTMLX/scheduler-docs/data/what_s_new.md

 ### Fixes

 - Fix the issue with container resize listeners in LWC environment
-- Fix the issue with event drag and drop when the events end date is past api/scheduler_last_hour_config.md
+- Fix the issue with event drag and drop when the event's end date is past the api/scheduler_last_hour_config.md
-- Fix the incorrect display of events in api/scheduler_cascade_event_display_config.md mode
+- Fix the incorrect display of events in the api/scheduler_cascade_event_display_config.md mode

 7.1.3